 5.)
 EDUCATION AND OUTREACH ACTIVITES.
 (Describe any conferences, workshops, field days, etc attended, number of contacts at each event, and/or publications developed to disseminate project results.)

 We have not held any events in Minnesota this quarter, but we have several planned for the next quarter.
 On a national scale, we have participated in a number of events.
+We have, however, added the webinar and blogs that allow us to reach more farmers across the U.S. and will continue to increase our education and outreach.
+The Minnesota Field Manager is a soil scientist and a science communications specialist so she will be working with us to continue to build this out.
+She will also be working to find ways to increase our impact in Minnesota.

 Below is a summary of some of those events.

 C-AGG Meeting in Sacramento, CA